-Walter Fielding and Anna Crowley have to start looking for a new house- but there's not much they can afford!
-This soon changes when they meet a lonely old con artist who sells them a beautiful mansion at a ridiculously low price.
-Only there's a catch.
-The second they move into the house it falls apart, starting with the stairway collapsing to the bathtub falling through the floor to eventually the chimney falling into the house!
-Finally, they have to renovate the house before the frame collapses but the renovations also prove to be a disaster.Written by
+Walter Fielding and Anna Crowley must start looking for a new house--but they can't afford much.
+This changes when they meet a lonely con artist who sells the a beautiful mansion at a ridiculously-low price.
+The catch: the second they move into the house, it falls apart, starting with the stairway collapsing, to the bathtub falling through the floor, to the chimney eventually falling into the house.
+Finally, they must renovate the house before the frame collapses, but the renovations also prove disastrous.Written by

 Michael Feller <firstname.lastname@example.org>

 The "Money Pit" house, owned by the Ridder family in real life, was on the market to be sold when the movie was shooting.
 See more »